WhichBrowser/Parser-PHP/README.md

 Requirements
 -----------------

-WhichBrowser requires with PHP 5.4 or higher and supports PHP 7 and HHVM.
+WhichBrowser requires with PHP 5.4 or higher and supports PHP 7.
 WhichBrowser is compatible with the PSR-4 autoloading standard and follows PSR-1 and PSR-2 coding style.

 How to install it